 What help is available for someone with an addiction?

 Treatment is the most effective way to stop an addiction to alcohol, prescription drugs, or other addictive substances.
-There are various types of addiction treatment programs all designed to intervene upon an addiction to substances.
+There are various types of addiction treatment programs all designed to help someone with an addiction to substances.
 The most common types of addiction treatment programs are described below as an overview of addiction treatment options.

 |Medical Detoxification||Short-Term Treatment||Long-Term Treatment|